azulzz/Dolphsol-Bot-DISCONTINUED/README.md

 This project has been discontinued, it wont work anymore and it shows up as a trojan.
 It shows up as a trojan because the python packaging system I used gets flagged by your anti-virus because other malicious people like to use the program I used to hide malware.
 I even posted up the source code if you would like to search through that and use that instead.

 The reason the file is so big, is cause I used my local enviorment so all my pip installations are in it.
 So there's extra unnecessary libraries that are unneeded for the bot.

+I'm also pretty sure I used a lot of Chat GPT for this project 😭

 ## Features

 - Multiple Commands